Members & Staff

 Commissioner, Maryland Health Care Commission

-Ligia Peralta, MD, FAAP, FSAHM, AAHIVM is a clinician and scientist with extensive research expertise in the areas of HIV/AIDS, sexually transmitted infections and health disparities.
+Ligia Peralta, M.D., FAAP, FSAHM, AAHIVS is a clinician and scientist with extensive research expertise in the areas of HIV/AIDS, sexually transmitted infections and health disparities.
 Dr. Peralta is at the Massachusetts Institute of Technology Program in Innovation and Global Leadership.
 She has led innovative genomics research on women’s health and HIV transmission and established international HIV/AIDS clinical and research centers.

 Dr. Peralta is a retired tenured Associate Professor of Pediatrics and Epidemiology who served as Chief of the Division of Adolescent and Young Adult Medicine at the University of Maryland School of Medicine.
 She is board certified in both Pediatrics and Adolescent Medicine.
 She holds certification from the American Academy of HIV Medicine and serves as its representative to the National Foundation for Infectious Diseases.
 She has served as Principal Investigator for over 30 NIH and CDC-funded grants and has published in various scientific journals, including PLOS, Journal of General Virology, International Journal of Gynecology and Sexually Transmitted Diseases.
 Dr. Peralta has worked with the Department of State in Africa, Caribbean and the Far East (United Arab Emirates) in the development of health care programs.
 In 2011, she was inducted to the Maryland Hall of Fame and was appointed by the Governor of Maryland to the state Health Care Commission.

-Harlan Pruden (First Nations nēhiyaw/Cree) is a co-founder of the NorthEast Two Spirit Society where he works with the Two-Spirit (LGBT Native) community locally, nationally and internationally.
+Harlan Pruden (First Nations n?hiyaw/Cree), a co-founder and former Director of the NorthEast Two Spirit Society and works with the Two-Spirit (LGBT Native) community locally, nationally and internationally.
 Harlan is one of the lead organizers of the National Confederacy of Two-Spirit Organizations and serves as the principal Two-Spirit consultant for the National Native American and Alaskan Native Addiction Technology Transfer Center and the Tribal Training and Technical Assistance Center.
 Harlan also serves as an Honorary Committee Member of the Institute for Sexual Minority Studies and Services at the University of Alberta, Canada, and in the spring of 2013, Harlan was appointed to be an American representative to the International Indigenous Peoples Working Group on HIV/AIDS.
-After committing himself to sobriety 26 years ago, Harlan was the first person in his family to attend college and now devotes his life to progressive First Nations/Native community organizing.
+Currently, Harlan is a Ph.D student at the University of British Columbia, where is conducting Two-Spirit research.
+After committing himself to sobriety 27 years ago, Harlan was the first person in his family to attend college and now devotes his life to progressive First Nations/Native community organizing.

 Scott A. Schoettes, JD